Governing Through Globalised Crime

 Governing Through Globalised Crime cover

-Governing through Globalised Crime provides an analysis of the impact of globalisation of crime on the governance capacity of the international criminal justice system.
-It explores how the perceived increased risk in global security has resulted in a reformulation of the relationship between crime and governance.
+The book Governing Through Globalised Crime provides a comprehensive analysis of how the globalization of crime affects the governance capacity of the international criminal justice system.
+It delves into the ways in which the increasing perception of global security risks has transformed the dynamics between crime and governance.
+This exploration emphasizes the need for a nuanced understanding of these relationships in a rapidly changing world.

 'Criminology rarely produces work that offers a major reassessment of the scene and sets an agenda for innovative engagement with policy.
 Braithwaite's Crime Shame and Reintegration stands out in this way.
 This book by Mark Findlay is formed in the same mould and bears similar promise 'in relation to still more important issues.
 A major contribution by the leading criminologist of international justice.' −Professor Pat O'Malley, Sydney Law School, Australia